TheDahv/fs-mock/README.md

 ***From Binaries***

-I'll get around to this at some point ;)
 Find [the release version](https://github.com/TheDahv/fs-mock/releases) you wish to use.
 Go to its "downloads", download the binary appropriate for your system, and place it somewhere in your executable path.